Israel authorizes more Jewish settlements in the occupied West Bank

 The West Bank is home to 3 million Palestinians, who live under Israeli military rule with the Western-backed Palestinian Authority administering population centers.
 The settlers have Israeli citizenship.

-Israel has accelerated the construction of settlements in recent years, even before Hamas' Oct.
-7, 2023, attack ignited the war in Gaza.
+Israel has accelerated settlement construction in recent years — long before Hamas' Oct.
+7, 2023, attack ignited the war in Gaza — confining Palestinians to smaller and smaller areas of the West Bank and making the prospect of establishing a viable, independent state even more remote.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war